 Download Android 8.0 Oreo for Moto Z 2016

 Here is the direct link to the factory images.
 Download images for Nougat or Oreo.
+The following factory images should work with all variants except RETCN.

 In case you don’t like the Oreo update, you can downgrade using the same method.
 Just use the following Nougat factory image and follow the instructions.